mu-editor/mu/docs/website.rst

 have found the `peek <https://github.com/phw/peek>`_ utility on Linux an excellent choice for making such GIF based screen captures.

+When adding such animated screen grabs please ensure the ``img`` element has the following classes (for the sake of visual consistency): ``img-responsive center-block img-rounded movie``.

 Internationalisation of the Website
 +++++++++++++++++++++++++++++++++++